joetsoi/flot-barnumbers/README.md

         }
     }

-The below will continue to work for now to prevent breaking of existing code

-    series: {
-        bars: {
-            showNumbers: boolean
-        }
-    }

-There are 2 other additional options
+There are other additional options

     series: {
         bars: {